 The train then arrives in Ravenna, the city where Dante ended his Comedy and where he lived until his death in 1321.

-During the journey, train attendants on board will give you useful information on what to visit at each stop (museums, fortresses, theatres and palaces).
-Passengers will have the opportunity to enter freely in various attractions, just exhibiting at the entrance the Treno di Dante ticket — printed or in the digital version, even on a different date from the one of the journey.
+During the journey, train attendants on board will give passengers useful information on what to visit at each stop (museums, fortresses, theatres and palaces).
+Passengers will have the opportunity to access various attractions for free, just showing at the entrance the Treno di Dante ticket — printed or in the digital version, even on a different date from the one of the journey.

 For more information: iltrenodidante.it